-The complete repair of any problem requires a systematic analysis of the problem and a methodical approach to its solution.
-In order to affect a long-term solution to a problem, pains must be taken to identify and then address the root cause.
-Cosmetic solutions to any problem are at best temporary.
-In order to solve the problem of too few qualified physics teachers for Illinois, several important steps are required.
-First, there must be widespread recognition that the problem exists.
+widespread recognition that the problem exists.
 The problem is pronounced, but it is recognized mainly by those who are directly impacted by the deficit.
 High school administrators often search in vain for physics teachers.
-They will then, of necessity, staff an unfilled physics teaching position with an under-qualified or even unqualified teacher.
+They will, as a result, sometimes staff an unfilled physics teaching position with an underqualified or even unqualified teacher.
 University and community college faculty are often oblivious to the demand for secondary-level physics teachers as they often labor with an adequate supply of "regular" physics and engineering majors.
 Physics teacher educators are more often aware of the problem; many physics teacher education programs will only graduate one or two certified physics teachers every few years.
 The cause for an inadequate number of physics teachers and teacher candidates is not so clear to many physics teacher educators and physicists.
 The doors of university-level teacher education programs are open, but teacher candidates aren't showing up in the numbers required.